wp-plugins/include-sitename-in-search-results/readme.txt

 1. INCLUDE SITENAME IN SEARCH RESULTS Settings page
 2. Homepage source code example and check with Testing Tool
-3. Example of search results with implemented markup
+3. Example of search results with implemented markup (before and after)

 == Changelog ==